 - Additional sour cream, optional

-- Scrub potatoes; pierce several times with a fork.
-Place on a microwave-safe plate.
+- Scrub and pierce potatoes; place on a microwave-safe plate.
 Microwave, uncovered, on high for 15-17 minutes or until tender, turning once.

 - Meanwhile, in a large skillet, melt butter until over medium-high heat.
 Add the eggs; cook and stir until set.
 Remove and set aside.
 In the same skillet, cook sausage over medium heat until no longer pink; drain and set aside.